mayusrg/fire_training/README.md

 > Windows/Linux with an NVIDIA GPU → use `device=0`.
 No GPU → use `device=cpu` (slow).

 ## you need:
-- A Mac with Apple Silicon (this guide), or adjust `device` as above.
+- adjust `device` as above according to device (mac vs windows/linux)
 - **Python 3.11+** installed.